kubescape/regolibrary/README.md

     "baseScore": 3
 }
 ```
-* Attribute "armoBuiltin": true - mandatory for armo rules.
+* Attribute `"armoBuiltin": true` - mandatory for armo rules.
 Only ARMO team members are authorized to create builtin objects.
-* rulesNames -  List of rules to run, must be exact name.
+* `rulesNames` -  List of rules to run, must be exact name.
 Copy-paste to be sure.

-* "long_description", "test" and other CIS fields are used mainly in [docs](https://hub.armosec.io/docs)
+* `long_description`, `test` and other control fields are used mainly in the [documentation](https://hub.armosec.io/docs)

 * See [control go struct](https://github.com/kubescape/opa-utils/blob/fc41353af5c67221dead93c353b48e88f02a9fe4/reporthandling/datastructures.go#L56) for more control fields

 ### **Add a rule**:

-1. Add to /rules a new directory with the rule name
+1. Add to `/rules` a new directory with the rule name

-2. Add to the rule directory file - rule.metadata.json:
+2. Add to the rule directory file - `rule.metadata.json`:

 Example of rule.metadata.json:
 ```